davidpaulhunt/scenic_app/README.md

 * Remain private but available;
 * Keep users anonymous

-Scenic 1.0 is designed with Rails 4 in mind.
+Scenic 1.0 is built on rails 4.
 It requires standard ruby and rails dependencies, and currently uses postgresql as a database.
-However, you can replace postgresql with mysql.